MetalMooseFRC/MetalMoose2019Test/README.md

 # MetalMoose2019Test
 Feel free to mess around on this repository.
 Commit some stuff.
-Have fun
+Don't have fun.